 So, I was looking for a change and when the Polar Vantage V launched – complete with running power from the wrist and improved training load, recovery status, and sleep insights – I wanted to find out if I could use these innovative features to help me get back below that golden number?
 That’s how Project Power was born.

-Working with Polar’s coaches, the plan was for me to use the new metrics the Polar Vantage V provides in running power, cardio and muscle load, improved sleep, and heart rate tracking, over a 12-week training block to see if we could train smarter and turn me into a sub-3 marathon runner once more.
+Working with Polar’s coaches, the plan was for me to use the metrics that watches like Polar Vantage V2 and Polar Pacer Pro provide in running power, cardio and muscle load, improved sleep, and heart rate tracking, over a 12-week training block to see if we could train smarter and turn me into a sub-3 marathon runner once more.

 Getting started: The baseline test

 In between each rep, the team of experts from St Mary’s University in London pricked my ear and took blood, which was later analyzed to provide insights into my lactate levels.

 From this, we were able to determine my lactate threshold and set my heart rate training zones.